 Following the sale of its Morningstar Foods division and the spinoff of WhiteWave in 2013, Dean Foods was left with Fresh Dairy Direct.
 The company manufactures, markets and distributes a wide variety of branded and private label dairy case products, including milk, ice cream, cultured dairy products, creamers, ice cream mix and other dairy products to retailers, distributors, foodservice outlets, educational institutions, and governmental entities across the US.

-Dallas-based Dean Foods rings up 97% of its sales in the US, where it operates about 80 manufacturing facilities.
-Overseas, the dairy giant has operations in Europe (Belgium, France, the Netherlands, and the UK).
+Dean Foods rings up 99% of its sales in the US, where it operates 67 manufacturing facilities in 32 states (and distributes across all 50 states).
+Outside of the US, the dairy giant has operations in Europe.

 Sales and Marketing

 Dean Foods markets its products through advertising and other promotions, including media, coupons, trade shows, and other promotional activities.
-The company spent about $201 million on advertising in 2012, compared with $174 million in 2011.
+The company spent about $44.8 million on advertising in 2015, $27.5 million in 2014, and $22 million in 2013.
 Dean's customers include food retailers, distributors, foodservice operators, educational institutions, and governmental entities throughout the US.
-Wal-Mart and its subsidiaries, including Sam's Club, is Dean Foods's largest customer; accounting for 23% of Fresh Dairy Direct sales and 19% of WhiteWave sales in 2012.
+Wal-Mart and its subsidiaries, including Sam's Club, is Dean Foods' largest customer.

 The company’s products are sold primarily on a local or regional basis through local and regional sales forces, although some national customer relationships are coordinated by a centralized corporate sales department.